direvus/direvus.github.io/_posts/2019-02-19-apron-lamination.md

 {% include figure.html source="apron-glue-close.jpg" alt="apron glue up close" caption="Gluing up the apron" %}

+I put the edges together and rubbed them lengthwise to get the glue spread right across the joining surfaces, then evened up the ends and clamped.
+There was a good amount of glue coming from the join, so I think that's a positive sign.

+I deliberately set up my T-bar clamps with one on top and one below on the far ends of the lamination, with the pipe clamps evenly spaced across the middle.
+I continued tightening up the clamps over the next few minutes and then scraped off the excess glue and left the assembly to set.

 {% include figure.html source="apron-glued.jpg" alt="apron lamination" caption="Lamination glued and clamped" %}

 ## Lessons learned